ONSdigital/reusable-rdf-resources/README.md

 # reusable-rdf-resources

-Contains definitions of reusable RDF resources
+Contains definitions of reusable RDF resources designed for use with [csvcubed](https://github.com/GSS-Cogs/csvcubed).